HTTPArchive/almanac.httparchive.org/src/content/en/2021/javascript.md

 In the case of the usage of the Fetch API, a median mobile page makes 2 requests per page and in the long tail, reaches 3 requests.
 This is reaching towards the standard XHR way of making requests and in turn, with a much cleaner approach and less boilerplate code, the overall load time will improve too.

-One major reason for the lower usage of Beacon could be that it is typically used for sending analytics data, that too in the cases where one wants to ensure the request is sent even if the page might unload soon.
-This is, however, not guaranteed when using XHR.
-A good experiment for the future would be to see if some statistics could be collected around any pages using XHR for analytics data, session data etc.

 {{ figure_markup(
   image="ajax_beacon.png",
   caption="Usage of Beacon",